SuffolkLITLab/EfileProxyServer/docs/operations_guide/index.md

 ## Overview

-EFSP (Electronic Filing Service Provider) is a proxy between clients such as DocAssemble and an [ECF 4.0 (LegalXML's Electronic Court Filing 4.0 standard)](https://docs.oasis-open.org/legalxml-courtfiling/specs/ecf/v4.0/ecf-v4.0-spec/ecf-v4.0-spec.html) EFM (Electronic Filing Manager), such as Tyler.
+EFSP (Electronic Filing Service Provider) is a proxy between clients such as DocAssemble and an [ECF 4.0 (LegalXML's Electronic Court Filing 4.0 standard)](https://docs.oasis-open.org/legalxml-courtfiling/specs/ecf/v4.0/ecf-v4.0-spec/ecf-v4.0-spec.html) EFM (Electronic Filing Manager), such as [Tyler Technology's Odyssey](https://www.tylertech.com/products/enterprise-justice/enterprise-case-manager).
 The EFSP is commonly used to create court filings.
 This application (EfileProxyServer) fulfills the EFSP role and when EFSP is mentioned in this document, you can assume it is referring to this application.

 ## Design Approach